jessamyn wesley

 • Eating Disorder External link

-How we relate to appetite and hunger, food and eating, taste and nourishment are bound up with socio-political and cultural conditions and realities.
-Bodies are at once visceral and symbolic.
-Food is sustenance, laden with meaning and memory.
-I approach experiences and struggles in relationships to food and eating and body image by interweaving analysis of the social and political dimensions, and attention to coordinating with outside medical and nutritional support.
+How we relate to appetite and hunger, food and eating, taste and nourishment, and our bodies are intertwined with socio-political, material, and cultural conditions.
+Food, eating, and our bodies are simultaneously visceral and symbolic.
+I approach difficulties with food, eating, and body image by weaving analysis of the social and political dimensions, and exploration of personal experiences.
+I am attentive to possible needs for coordination with outside medical and nutritional support.

 Contact jessamyn